THE BLOG

 reverse atm & cash to card kiosk securitySecurity and Fraud Prevention

-• Advanced bill validation that identifies and rejects counterfeit or damaged currency.
+• Advanced bill validation rejecting counterfeit or damaged notes

-These layers work together to protect both the business and the customer, building trust in the system.
+These layers protect both the business and the customer while building trust in the system.

 Financial Modeling and ROI

-• Branded cards reinforce customer loyalty and create ongoing visibility outside the venue.
+• Branded prepaid cards for loyalty and visibility

 Vendor Evaluation and Selection